OlinSTEP/step-devices/docs/kicad.md

 # Schematics, PCBs, and KiCad

+## How to setup KiCad
+In STEP, we use an open source electronic design automation tool called KiCad to design all of the hardware we use.
+In the following section, you'll learn how to setup KiCad so you can have access to all of the work we've already one.

+### Install KiCad
+Installing KiCad is different on every computer.
+For the most up to date information checkout the [KiCad website](https://www.kicad.org/download/).

+### Setting up the library

+The following steps assume you've already cloned the git repository on to your own computer.
+First we are going to create an environment variable in KiCad which contains the location of the `step-hardware` repository.
+This will be useful in later steps when we'll need to refer to that location.

+1. Open up KiCad
+2. Click on `Preferences` tab in the top menu bar
+3. Click on `Configure Paths...`
+4. At this point a new menu should have popped up called `Environment Vairbales`.
+Click on the plus button in the bottom left corner to add a new environment variable to the list
+5. Fill out the `Name` column for the new environment variable.
+We recommend using the name `STEP_DIR`
+6. Fill out the `Path` column for the new environment variable with the path to the `step-hardware` repository.
+It should look something like `/home/username/step-hardware`
+7. Press the `Ok` button in the bottom right corner to save the changes and close the menu

+If everything has worked, at this point you've successfully created a new environment variable in KiCad which points to the STEP repository.
+Now we'll add the symbols library in the STEP repository to the list of global libraries in KiCad.

+8. Click on `Preferences` tab in the top menu bar
+9. Click on `Manage Symbol Libraries...`
+10. At this point a new menu should have popped up called `Libraries by Scope`.
+Click on the `Global Libraries` tab to make sure you are looking at the list of global libraries
+11. Click on the plus icon under the bottom left side of the table
+12. Fill out the `Nickname` column for the new library.
+We recommend using the name `STEP_Symbols`
+13. Fill out the `Library Path` column with the following: `${STEP_DIR}/parts/symbols/STEP_Symbols.lib` (*note*: if you named the environment variable anything other than `STEP_DIR` replace `STEP_DIR` with that name)
+14. Make sure the `Plugin Type` is set to `Legacy` and the `Options` column is left blank
+15. Optionally, fill out the `Description` column with a description of your choosing
+16. Press the `Ok` button in the bottom right corner to save your changes and close the menu

+If everything has worked, at this point you've successfully loaded the STEP symbols library into KiCad.
+Now we'll add the footprints library in the STEP repository to the list of global libraries in KiCad.

+17. Click on `Preferences` tab in the top menu bar
+18. Click on `Manage Footprint Libraries...`
+19. At this point a new menu should have popped up called `Libraries by Scope`.
+Click on the `Global Libraries` tab to make sure you are looking at the list of global libraries
+20. Click on the plus icon under the bottom left side of the table
+21. Fill out the `Nickname` column for the new library.
+We recommend using the name `STEP_Footprints`
+22. Fill out the `Library Path` column with the following: `${STEP_DIR}/parts/footprints/STEP_Footprints.pretty` (*note*: if you named the environment variable anything other than `STEP_DIR` replace `STEP_DIR` with that name)
+23. Make sure the `Plugin Type` is set to `KiCad` and the `Options` column is left blank
+24. Optionally, fill out the `Description` column with a description of your choosing
+25. Press the `Ok` button in the bottom right corner to save your changes and close the menu

+If everything has worked, at this point you've successfully loaded the STEP footprints library into KiCad.

 ## How to create a new component
 Are you working on a schematic but can't find the component you want use in the `STEP_Symbols` library?
 Well look no further!
 In this tutorial, we'll walk through the process of making a new KiCad part (or modifying an existing one) and adding it to the `STEP_Symbols` library!